busywait/ImageActionRunner/README.md

 Unzip the files to a suitable location, for example, c:\ImageActionRunner, or c:\utils\ImageActionRunner.

 Configure your favourite image organizer to call the scripts as an external editor.
 If you would like to use these scripts from the Windows File Explorer Send To menu then you can create shortcuts in %appdata%\Microsoft\Windows\Send To.
-The "Send To Exftool.bat" script can be used as the shortcut target if you want to run a specific action without any prompts, for example, "c:\ImageActionRunner\EXIF\Send To Exiftool.bat" "Actions\f8.txt"
+The "Send To Exiftool.bat" script can be used as the shortcut target if you want to run a specific action without any prompts, for example,
+    "c:\ImageActionRunner\EXIF\Send To Exiftool.bat" "Actions\f8.txt"

 ### Example - ACDSee External Editor configuration
 Write me.